 means any time between the TimeReferenceOpening and the TimeReferenceClosing, provided that the relevant data is available to enable the Calculation Agent to determine the Leverage Strategy Level.

 TimeReferenceOpening

-means the scheduled opening time for the Relevant Stock Exchange for the Index (or any successor thereto).
+means the scheduled opening time (including pre-opening session) for the Relevant Stock Exchange for the Underlying Stock (or any successor thereto).

 TimeReferenceClosing